grannycart/grannycart.github.io/maps/maps.md

 ## Research maps of Chicago
 An analysis of MFI by community area in Chicago.
 These were maps for research purposes, not publication.

+## R script to calculate MFI
+A simple R script I wrote to use linear interpolation to calculate Median Family Income of Chicago community areas.

 ## Research maps of NYC
 An analysis of MFI by sub-borough area/PUMA in NYC.
 These were maps for research purposes, not publication.